CHAIR PROFESSOR OF ATMOSPHERIC ENVIRONMENT

 BIOGRAPHY

 Professor Chan received the Haagen Smit Award of Atmospheric Environment in 2015, Second Prize of the State Natural Science Award in 2010, and First Prize of the Natural Science Award in 2007.
 He was the first winner of the Asian Young Aerosol Scientists Award.
-He was an Editor-in-Chief of Atmospheric Environment in 2008-2019.
+He was Editor-in-Chief of Atmospheric Environment in 2008-2019.

 BEST PAPER AWARD IN